-Contributions to average annual TFP change for the period from 2012 to 2017 are presented in figure 2.7 and table 2.2.
-Average annual TFP change improves for this period with a growth rate of -0.3 per cent.
-The most significant change relative to the earlier period is the contribution of ENS to TFP change which has changed from being a marginally negative contributor up to 2012 to being the most positive contributor after 2012.
-For the period since 2012 it has contributed 0.3 percentage points to TFP change.
-As noted above, ENS increased significantly in 2015 and 2016 but then fell sharply in 2017.
+Contributions to average annual TFP change for the period from 2012 to 2018 are presented in figure 2.7 and table 2.2.
+Average annual TFP change improves for this period to be only marginally negative.
+The most significant changes relative to the earlier period are the contributions of opex and ENS to TFP change which have changed from being negative contributors up to 2012 to being positive contributors after 2012.
+Opex has changed from making contribution of -0.2 percentage points before 2012 to making a contribution of 0.3 percentage points after 2012, driven largely by the sizable fall in opex in 2018.
+For the period since 2012, ENS has contributed 0.2 percentage points to TFP change compared to a marginal negative contribution before 2012.
+As noted above, ENS increased significantly in 2015 and 2016 but then fell sharply in 2017 and fell again in 2018.